mikeshardmind/async-utils/readme.md

 There's not much further to say about this goal right now, but this should be expanded on later in the WIP accompanying guide on making concurrent systems written in python fault tolerant at scale.

+### 4. Typed

+- The public API service should be well-typed.
+- The public API service should be introspectible at runtime.
+- Decorators that transform types should not destroy introspection.
+- Expensive types should be lazily imported or otherwise avoided.
+- Typing only changes are not

+The public api surface is defined by everything in any non-underscored import name's `__all__`.
+Certain type aliases are provided, but are not exported as part of the public api surface, and may change.

+The project currently uses pyright for development, and both pyright and mypy when ensuring the public api surface is well-typed and compatible with strict use of typechecking.
+The configurations used are in pyproject.toml.

+Use of Any in a few places is *intentional* for internals.

 # Documentation